Skip to main content

 Plov (Палау)

-A flavorful rice dish with meat (usually lamb or beef), carrots, onions, and spices.
-It's a common everyday meal and often served at gatherings.
+A rice dish with meat, usually lamb or beef, plus carrots, onions, and spices.
+It's an everyday meal that also turns up at gatherings.

 Shashlyk (Шашлык)